BestTimesToVisit.com Logo

 packing

 Pack comfortable shoes!
-You'll be doing a lot of walking, whether you're exploring the honky-tonks on Broadway, visiting the Country Music Hall of Fame, or checking out the shops in The Gulch.
-Nashville weather can also be unpredictable, so layers are your friend.
+You'll be doing a lot of walking, whether you're exploring the Gulch, strolling down Broadway, or visiting the Country Music Hall of Fame.
+Nashville weather can also be unpredictable, so layers are your friend, especially in spring and fall.

 safety